akshay9594/The-Cetus-Project/README.md

        Conditional operator (?).
 Some expression restrictions apply.

 ### 4. Support for Multiple reductions using different operators
        Cetus had no issue recognizing multiple unique reduction statements within the same loop.
-But Cetus could not create a separate reduction clause for each reduction-identifier within the same directive as per the latest OpenMP specification.
+       But Cetus could not create a separate reduction clause for each reduction-identifier within the same directive as per the atest OpenMP specification.
 The support for the same has now been added.
        The directive would look something like:

        Eg. #pragma omp parallel for private(i) reduction(max: maxl)reduction(&: b)reduction(*: e)reduction(+: d)